auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

-The zarr format clearly allows a faster opening and computation on the two machines, the computation is not even completed on the occigen machine.
+The zarr format clearly allows a faster opening and computation on the two machines, the computation is not even completed on the occigen machine, even when increasing number of workers and the memory.

 The chunksize is also a very relevant parameter we need to tune before doing parallelized computation with dask and xarray.